 1941 - The Sprinza Weizenblatt Residence, 46 Marlborough Road, Asheville NC.
 Weizenblatt came to Asheville from Austria to practice ophthalmology.
 Commissioned 1940.
 Asheville's Anthony Lord was the supervising architect.
 Upon her death, the property was given to Bertrand and Hertha Horwitz, Weizenblatt's niece.
 Sold in 2006 to 46 Marlborough Road LLC, controlled by Hertha Horwitz.
 Bottom photo by Mary Jo Brezny.

 1942 - The Plas 2 Point House, designed as easily transportable, low-cost housing for returning soldiers from WWII.
 These were demountable houses to rest on two short piers, thus saving on foundation and cellar costs.
 The floor and roof are formed with cantilevered plywood girders, the end walls are rigid panels in tension.
 Breuer had this model built of the project and used it as part of his design curriculum while teaching at Harvard.
 It was never built on a full scale.

 1944 - The Aluminum City Terrace Housing Project, East Hills Drive, New Kensington PA near Pittsburgh.
 Designed with Walter Gropius.
 Built by the federal government to house defense workers during World War II.
-It continues to operate as a successful cooperative.
+Continues to operate as a successful cooperative.

 1944 - The East River Apartments, New York NY.
 Probably not built.

 1944 - The Long Beach Hospital Nurses Residence, Long Beach NY.
 Breuer was not yet licensed in New York and formed an association with Serge Chermayeff.
 According to the Breuer records at Syracuse, the hospital client forced Breuer to work with an additional architect, Walter Katz, that the hospital had contracted with previously.